Frequently Asked Questions

 We use a PolyCom teleconferencing system to provide HD quality video interaction with the classroom.
 This technology allows the distance learning student to engage in class room activities and discussion in an immersive experience that rivals physical attendance.

 Please note that the quality of the equipment and the web connection available at both locations affects the overall quality of the experience.
 It is possible to receive a very high quality classroom education without ever visiting us in Louisville.
-Please contact us if you would like to know more about distance learning options, or to test your equipment.
+Please contact the Program Director if you would like to know more about distance learning options, or to test your equipment.

 Yes, with some exceptions.
 All of our courses are cross-listed with Philosophy and we welcome students from other programs looking for electives, visiting students from other academic institutions and auditing students in the PHIL sections of the course.
 The BETH sections are restricted to only those students enrolled in the program.
 And please note: even though BETH 684 (Clinical Ethics) and BETH 685 (Integrative Bioethics) are also cross-listed with Philosophy they are restricted to program students only.